lgandx/PCredz/Readme.md

   - IMAP
   - SNMP community string
   - FTP
-  - HTTP
+  - HTTP (NTLM/Basic/HTTP Forms)
   - NTLMv1/v2 (DCE-RPC,SMBv1/2,LDAP, MSSQL, HTTP, etc)
   - Kerberos (AS-REQ Pre-Auth etype 23) hashes.

 - All hashes are displayed in a hashcat format (use -m 7500 for kerberos, -m 5500 for NTLMv1, -m 5600 for NTLMv2).
-- Log all credentials to a file (CredentialDump-Session.log).
+- Log all credentials and information to a file (CredentialDump-Session.log).
+- Log credentials in the logs/ folder.
+MSKerb.txt, NTLMv1.txt and NTLMv2.txt can be directly fed to hashcat.

 ## Install